 Teen drivers in Kansas must carry the same minimum auto insurance required of anyone else.
-To keep costs down, consider asking the insurance company to set a higher deductible on the car, and ask if they offer any discounts for teens with good grads or a clean driving record.
+To keep costs down, consider asking the insurance company to set a higher deductible on the car, and ask if they offer any discounts for teens with good grades or a clean driving record.

 Kansas Car Insurance: The Impact of a Teen Driver

 Median annual price change for families with a teen driver on their policy:$1,860 increase This is a difference of 117%.

 Average annual premium increase if a teen gets a speeding ticket while driving 11-15 mph over the speed limit: